There’s something incredibly admirable about watching marathon runners reach the finish line, while their loved ones cheer them on from the sidelines.

 6. Know the Race Route

-Research the services of the route before the race.
-Plan bathroom breaks in advance.
+Research the facilities of the route before the race.
+Plan where to pee and where you can take other breaks in advance.
+The first restrooms along the route are usually the most crowded.

 Be prepared for surprises.
 Just in case you need toilet paper, consider carrying some with you.